The handle slipped out of his hand with such force that it crashed through the thin-screen TV.

 “Take my hand.”
 It was not a command, and it could have been.
 The blue-suited man who could control him with words was giving him a choice.

-He’d almost fallen off; he’d scrabbled and torn out fingernails trying to keep from falling, but as Notte drew him close, the sucking power of that cliff finally melted.
-Gentle control wrapped around like a blanket on a cold night, tight and safe and warm.
+Power blossomed from Notte like dawning spring, and as Notte drew him close, gentle control wrapped around like a blanket on a cold night, tight and safe and warm.

-For the first time in days, Joshua slept and did not dream of blood.
+Later, for the first time in days, he slept and did not dream of blood.